- Taking Courses Outside the Faculty

 Fees for International Students

 In accordance with the regulations of the Government of Ontario, certain categories of students who are neither Canadian citizens nor permanent residents of Canada are charged higher academic fees.
-Refer to the Student Accounts Office website at www.fees.utoronto.ca for details.
+Refer to the Office of Student Accounts website for further details.

 Further information on fees may be obtained from the Student Accounts Office, University of Toronto, 215 Huron St., Toronto, Ontario, M5S 1A2; 416-978-2142.

 A limited number of in-course bursaries, scholarships, and awards may be available to students who need financial assistance or who qualify for them on the basis of academic merit.
 Information on these, and the Ontario Student Assistance Program, is available on the following websites:

 As per the Governing Council’s policy on Academic Sanctions for Students who have Outstanding University Obligations, the following are recognized University obligations:

 - residence fees and other residence charges